Bimanual High-Density EMG Control for In-Home Mobile Manipulation by Users with Quadriplegia

-The subsequent seven-day study phase used a standardized teleoperation setup with a fixed number of camera feeds across all sessions.
+The subsequent seven-day study phase used a standardized teleoperation setup with a fixed number of camera feeds throughout all sessions.
 In parallel, the gesture classification system was personalized to use only three gestures on the user’s right hand.
-This reduction enabled a more reliable real-time classifier and reduced observed robot control errors due to misclassification.
+This reduction enabled a more reliable real-time classifier and reduced observed robot control errors due to misclassifications.